-- Build and strengthen a theoretical understanding of the foundations of early childhood special education. - Examine issues relevant to the early intervention, least restrictive environment, appropriate educational settings, language development, and special education law and policy. - Develop and utilize appropriate assessments and teaching strategies for young children with disabilities. - Collaborate with all stakeholders, including parents, community, family members, and other institutions to support young children with disabilities. - Conduct research to answer questions related to early childhood special education practices and successfully meet the needs of all learners.
-Endorsement Requirements - Illinois license endorsed in early childhood education or LBS I (PK-21) - Hold a professional educator license Program Requirements • Completion of 30 credit hours of course work Areas of Study - 30 hours SPED-6500 Family and Community Relationships in Early Childhood Special Education\ SPED-6510 Language Development in Early Childhood Special Education\ SPED-6520 Special Education Assessment for Early Childhood Educators\ SPED-6530 Special Education Methods for Early Childhood Educators\ SPED-6650 Characteristics of the Young Exceptional Learner ECE-6320 Child Development and Ethics in Early Childhood Education EDI-6010 Differentiation and Learning Theory RES-6600 Research in Education SPED-6540 Early Intervention Methods and Transitional Planning SPED-6892 Early Childhood Special Education Practicum \These courses fulfill the Illinois state requirements for Early Childhood Special Education Approval.
-A master's capstone is required for all graduate program completers.
+- Build and strengthen a theoretical understanding of the foundations of early childhood special education. - Examine issues relevant to the early intervention, least restrictive environment, educational settings, language development, and special education law and policy. - Develop and utilize appropriate assessments and teaching strategies for young children with disabilities. - Collaborate with all stakeholders, including parents, community, family members and other institutions to support young children with disabilities. - Conduct research to answer questions related to early childhood special education practices and successfully meet the needs of all learners.
+Endorsement Requirements - Illinois license endorsed in early childhood education or LBS I (PK-21) - Hold a professional educator license Required Courses (30 hours) - SPED-6500 Family and Community Relationships in Early Childhood Special Education - SPED-6510 Language Development in Early Childhood Special Education - SPED-6520 Special Education Assessment for Early Childhood Educators - SPED-6530 Special Education Methods for Early Childhood Educators - SPED-6650 Characteristics of the Young Exceptional Learner - ECE-6320 Child Development and Ethics in Early Childhood Education - EDI-6010 Differentiation and Learning Theory - RES-6600 Research in Education - SPED-6540 Early Intervention Methods and Transitional Planning - SPED-6892 Early Childhood Special Education Practicum A master's capstone is required for all graduate program completers.
 This culminating event highlights the candidate's mastery of content throughout his or her studies.
-The capstone for the Master of Arts in Early Childhood Special Education is fulfilled by successful completion of SPED-6892 Early Childhood Special Education.
-Master of Arts in Special Education, LBS1 (30 hours) The Master of Arts in Special Education is designed for certified educators who desire to become accomplished special education teachers as well as receive an LBS 1 endorsement.
-This program is designed to provide teachers interested in transferring into a special education classroom or bringing special education skills to their current teaching area of expertise.
-Graduates will be prepared to demonstrate competency and proficiency as a special education teacher in any of the following areas: learning disabilities, social/emotional disorders, mental retardation (EMH or TMH) (currently referred to as intellectual disability), physical handicaps, autism, or traumatic brain injury.
+The capstone for the Master of Arts in Early Childhood Special Education is fulfilled by successful completion of SPED-6892 Early Childhood Special Education Practicum. ^{}These courses fulfill the Illinois state course requirements for an Early Childhood Special Education Approval.
+Master of Arts in Special Education, LBS1 (30 hours) The Master of Arts Degree in Special Education is designed for the licensed educator who desires to become an accomplished special education teacher as well as earn an LBS1 endorsement.
+This program is designed to provide teachers interested in special education with the knowledge and skills to work in a continuum of special education services (e.g., self-contained through inclusive).
+Graduates will be prepared to demonstrate competency and proficiency as a special education teacher regarding Individualized General Curriculum and Individualized Independence Curriculum (CEC, 2015).
+Emphasis on methods, assistive technology, and assessment for the following learners with disabilities' access needs includes: learning disabilities, social/emotional disabilities (internationally known as, and otherwise known as, emotional/behavioral disorders), intellectual disabilities (internationally known and formerly known as, mental retardation), physical disabilities, autism spectrum, multiple disabilities, other health impairment and traumatic brain injury.
 This program provides an LBS1 endorsement that matches the grade level on the student's existing Professional Educator's License (PEL).
 This program will enable candidates to: